Guide

 graphs for the graph cleaning and preparation stage of analysis.
 After graph preparation steps, cityseer

-then uses a combination of GeoDataFrame
+uses GeoDataFrame

-network and data representations — such as those used by momepy
+LineString DataFrames — such as those used by momepy

 — to and from cityseer